Why do I need blood tests when I’m pregnant?

 First Trimester Blood Test

-Your abnormality blood screening will be offered to you during your first trimester and will give you your likelihood of carrying a baby with a congenital abnormality such as Down’s syndrome.
+The blood screening test offered to you during your first trimester is an abnormality test and will give you your likelihood of carrying a baby with a congenital condition such as Down’s syndrome.
 Usually, this is combined with a nuchal translucency scan.